Tuesday, October 18, 2011

 protocol during this procedure is that women are put under anesthesia so they are asleep the entire time.
 I was fully awake and by then the anesthesia was only working for my legs.
 Anyway, I kept throwing up every 10 minutes after that for about 2 hours.

 My body went into shock and I was shaking uncontrollably.
 I was freezing cold and literally had 20 blankets on me.
-I felt terrible and so neglectful as her mommy since I was unable to hold Ava until several hours after she was born.
-I just couldn't though, I was so out of it.
+I felt terrible and so neglectful as her mommy since I was unable to hold Ava until 4 hours after she was born.
+I literally couldn't though, I was passed out from the pain & sheer exhaustion.
 Poor Vaughn, was beside himself and worried sick about me.
 He later told me he had never seen me act like that or be in that much pain.
-I told him that's because I hadn't.
+That's because I hadn't dealt with pain at that off-the-charts-level before.

 I also told Vaughn that I don't even want to think about another baby for at least 3 years.
 Hopefully by then the traumatic events will have faded :)